visualbis/VV-Docs/docs/admin-guide/getting-started/welcome.md

 ## What is BI Hub?

-BI Hub a Visual BI product, is a web-based application which enables users to view and analyze reports built in various BI platforms in one page, without having to login into those platforms individually.
+BI Hub a Visual BI product, is a web-based application which enables users to view and analyze reports built-in various BI platforms in one page, without having to login into those platforms individually.
 Highlights of this product includes but not limited to:

 * Smart view and Discovery of BI assets – Discover not accessible assets and request access
 * Unified view of BI assets – A consolidated view of reports from multiple BI platforms in one page.